,

 Janice Kelly

-Professor Kelly has primary research interests in: (1) the effects of cognitive states (mood), context (time pressure), and social factors (gender composition, degree of acquaintance) on group and dyadic performance and interaction; (2) group interaction process analysis; and (3) the experimental study of sexual harassment.
+Professor Kelly has primary research interests in: (1) the effects of cognitive states (mood), context (information distribution, time pressure), and social factors (gender composition, degree of acquaintance) on group and dyadic performance and interaction; (2) information exclusion, or being "out of the loop"; and (3) gender issues (sexual harassment, gender-emotion stereotypes, sexual relationships) .

 Primary Interests: